Managing Data Quality - Ingesting Data with Expectations

 For future reference, you can copy your AWS_ROLE

-from your AWS IAM user page.
+from your user page.

 Next, create a staging table in your data lake.
 Upsolver automatically converts your files into the Apache Parquet format and creates a table with the appropriate schema in the AWS Glue Data Catalog.